Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 ![](../2020-01-27-detection-and-mitigation-consent-grant-attacks/73C21FEB-D39D-4860-BD17-C21A5260B31B.png)

-A Microsoft docs article describes in detail how to enable this preview featur
+A Microsoft docs article describes in detail how to enable this preview feature:

 [Configure the admin consent workflow - Azure Active Directory | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-admin-consent-workflow)

 #### Limitations
 Currently there are two limitations in the (public preview) implementation: